qdrant/landing_page/qdrant-landing/content/articles/dedicated-service.md

 But if we want to use this database for vector search, 1 million OpenAI `text-embedding-ada-002` embeddings will take **~6Gb of RAM** (sic!).
 As you can see, the vector search use case completely overwhelmed the main database resource requirements.
-In practice, it means that you will no longer be able to scale your main database efficiently and will be limited by the size of a single machine.
+In practice, this means that your main database becomes burdened with the high memory requirements and can not scale efficiently limited by the size of a single machine.

 Fortunately, the data synchronization problem is not new and definitely not unique to vector search.
 There are many well-known solutions, starting with message queues and ending with specialized ETL tools.

-For example, just recently, we have released our [integration with Airbyte](/documentation/integrations/airbyte/), which allows you to synchronize data from various sources to Qdrant incrementally.
+For example, we recently released our [integration with Airbyte](/documentation/integrations/airbyte/), allowing you to synchronize data from various sources into Qdrant incrementally.

-###### You have to pay for their uptime and data transfer.
+###### You have to pay for a vector service uptime and data transfer.
 Of both solution.

 In the open-source world, you pay for the resources you use, not the number of different databases you run.
 Resources depend more on the optimal solution for each use case.
-As a result, running a dedicated vector search engine might be even cheaper, as it allies optimization specifically for vector search use cases.
+As a result, running a dedicated vector search engine can be even cheaper, as it makes optimization specifically for vector search use cases.

 For instance, Qdrant implements a number of [quantization techniques](documentation/guides/quantization/) that can significantly reduce the memory footprint of embeddings.

-Not to mention that data transfer costs within the same region are usually free in the majority of cloud providers.
+In terms of data transfer costs, on most cloud providers network use within a region is usually free.
+As long as you put the original source data and the vector store in the same region, there is no added data transfer costs.

 ###### What is more seamless than your current database adding vector search capability?